simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

-In order to use the `setBackgroundColor_` function, you need to import [`UIView_UIViewRendering`](https://simlay.net/uikit-sys/master/uikit_sys/trait.UIView_UIViewRendering.html).
-That's because the background and other rendering methods are all in the `UIViewRendering` category of `UIView`.
+In order to use the `setBackgroundColor_` function, you need to import [`UIView_UIViewRendering`](https://simlay.net/uikit-sys/master/uikit_sys/trait.UIView_UIViewRendering.html). this is because the background and other rendering methods are all in the `UIViewRendering` category of `UIView`.
 From what I can tell, the objective-c engineers at apple use categories as way to organize the sections of code.